eclipse/vorto/docs/vortolang-1.0.md

 ## Information Models and Function Blocks

 There are two top-level metamodel classes: `Information Model` and `Function Block`.
-Information Models describe a complete digital twin, such as a physical device or a space (such as a room).
+Information Models describe a complete digital twin, such as a physical device.
 Often, Information Models are associated with a product SKU, such as a "Bosch Dinion IP Starlight 8000MP" security camera, while Function Blocks describe the related capabilities of an digital twin (its status- and configuration properties, events, and operations).
 Function Blocks can be reused across different Information Models.
 Information Models are often made up of multiple Function Blocks (interfaces).

 <figure class="screenshot">
 	<img src="images/vortolang-meta.png">